 There also may be associated swelling in the space between the tendon and the calcaneus, called the retrocalcaneal bursa.
-The back of the heel may be enlarged and thickened.
-The thickening may result from bone spurs on the back of the calcaneus which develop within the substance of the tendon.
+Thickening of the tendon may result from bone spurs on the back of the calcaneus which develop within the substance of the tendon.

 A comprehensive treatment plan is implemented for this problem.
-All of these are designed to decrease the inflammation on the tendon that occurs with normal activity.
-In cases where non-operative treatment has failed, surgery may be indicated, which may include the removal of excess bone, repair of the Achilles tendon itself, removal of bursitis, and possible augmentation of the repair with a transferred tendon.
+All of these are designed to decrease the inflammation on the tendon.
+In cases where non-operative treatment has failed, surgery may be indicated, which may include the removal of excess bone, repair of the Achilles tendon itself, removal of bursitis, and possible augmentation of the repair with a transferred tendon called the FHL.
 Depending on the extent of tendon involvement, a minimally invasive approach or the traditional open incision may be used.

 Dr. Carreira has prepared a document that offers some insight into the treatment of Achilles tendon injuries:

-Download Treatment of Achilles Tendon Injuries » (PDF: 108KB)
+Download Treatment of Achilles Tendon Injuries » (PDF: 347KB)

 - The surgery is performed as an outpatient procedure

-- A 2-5 cm incision is made on the back of the heel
+- An approximately 1-3 inch incision is made on the back of the heel

-- At the first office visit, you will be able to start walking in a removable walking boot.
+- At the first office visit, you will be able to start walking in a removable walking boot that has wedges in it

-- Physical therapy is an important part of your recovery, starting at 6 weeks.
+- Physical therapy is an important part of your recovery, starting typically at 6 weeks.

 Post Operative Course: